 Removing gender in English

-English is always evolving, and especially when it comes to adapting to changes in society.
+English is constantly evolving, especially when it comes to adapting to changes in society.

 Along with new words, many common words are changing and morphing every year to adjust to equality and diversity.